(Last updated Sept. 3, 2021)

 - Student travel as part of a club or organization needs to be approved by the Office of Student Leadership and Programming.

 Clark maintains an International Travel Policy that is posted on the website.
 The policy remains in effect.
-In addition to the existing policy framework, international travel at Clark will resume after June 1, 2021, with adoption of the following considerations/recommendations to accommodate the evolving COVID-19 pandemic:
+In addition to the existing policy framework, international travel at Clark resumed after June 1, 2021, with adoption of the following considerations/recommendations to accommodate the evolving COVID-19 pandemic:

 - Newly calculated Department of State (DOS) travel advisories do not indicate a change to current risk situations.
 Rather, the updated methodology reflects an adjustment in the system to give more weight to CDC guidelines and assessments.
 DOS has advised that universities consider other factors when developing a travel risk assessment for a given country or geographic region.